-Using DLI Flink Jobs to Write Kafka Data to GaussDB(DWS) in Real Time
+Using a Flink Job of DLI to Synchronize Kafka Data to a GaussDB(DWS) Cluster in Real Time

 This practice demonstrates how to use DLI Flink jobs to synchronize consumption data from Kafka to GaussDB(DWS) in real time.
 The demonstration process includes writing and updating existing data in real time.